 Extensive sourcing work, including field and distance surveys as well as calls for expressions of interest, enable identification of relevant initiatives for the Observatory's open and evolving database.
-The selection of the projects incorporated to the Observatory is carried out after study of the questionnaires informed by the project sponsors.
+The selection of the projects incorporated to the Observatory is carried out after study of the questionnaires informed by the project leaders.

 As a result, the Observatory's database is not exhaustive, although its evolutionary characteristic aims to tend towards a certain selective exhaustiveness in the months / years to come.
 This parameter must be taken into account in the analysis of the data.